 Interested students are encouraged to submit an application for consideration (click here).

-Student Ambassador (1 position): The student in this position represents the program both within the University of Toronto system and the broader community; attends recruitment events to promote graduate training in Clinical Psychology at UTSC; meets with incoming graduate students during orientation activities; and works alongside administrative support staff to plan and coordinate social events for Interview Day.
+Student Ambassador (no vacancy): The student in this position represents the program both within the University of Toronto system and the broader community; attends recruitment events to promote graduate training in Clinical Psychology at UTSC; meets with incoming graduate students during orientation activities; and works alongside administrative support staff to plan and coordinate social events for Interview Day; works with the Practicum Coordinator to maintain a departmental database of practicum placements sites and provide guidance to students as they research various practicum placement opportunities.
+Preference will be given to doctoral level students.

-MA/PhD Graduate Student Representative (2 positions): The students in these positions attend clinical psychology faculty meetings once per term; serve as faculty liaisons, representing needs of MA & PhD clinical students; provides a regular line of communication between students, faculty and administrators; works alongside the Program Coordinator to develop effective strategies to manage student concerns; and co-chairs sessional student meetings with the Program Coordinator.
+MA/PhD Graduate Student Representative (no vacancy): The students in these positions attend clinical psychology faculty meetings once per term; serve as faculty liaisons, representing needs of MA & PhD clinical students; provides a regular line of communication between students, faculty and administrators; works alongside the Program Coordinator to develop effective strategies to manage student concerns; and co-chairs sessional student meetings with the Program Coordinator.

 |Curriculum Committee Member: Dean Carcone|